-Elevation or ground surface information for many years has been portrayed by contour lines drawn on a map.
-These contours have been obtained photogrammetrically from stereo imagery created from the aerial photography.
-The contour information has been adequate for mapping but with the advent of GIS and better technology it has become unsuitable data for high-end ground surface analysis and accurate planning.
+Ground surface elevation information represented as contour lines on a map is the most well known form of Elevation Data.
+Contours before the advent of LiDAR were obtained photogrammetrically from stereo imagery created from the aerial photography.
+Contour information captured this way was adequate for mapping but with newer LiDAR technology it has become unsuitable for high-end ground surface analysis, mapping, and accurate planning.

 LiDAR surface model Southern Outlet, Hobart

 Remote sensing technologies are providing new methods for capturing ground elevation data.
 Of these systems airborne LiDAR is now used primarily to provide high resolution data at an accuracy previously unattainable.
 LiDAR is able to penetrate all but the densest vegetation canopy.
 LiDAR stands for Light Detection And Ranging and in simple terms works by pointing a laser at a surface and measuring the time it takes for the light to return.